Latest Updates & Guidance for COVID-19 (Coronavirus Disease 2019)

 The Ministry of Health recommends to defer all travel abroad.
 Essential business and official travel will be permitted under Green/ Fast Lane arrangements only.
 If you/your employees choose to travel and the traveller is holding a work pass, the company/sponsor must apply for Re-entry approval and this be granted before the person attempts to re-enter Singapore, otherwise they and their dependents may have their passes revoked and be sent back to their country of origin.
 Approval is being given only in rare circumstances.

-Short-term visitors are not allowed entry into Singapore, except those coming in under the Green/Fast Lane arrangements (starting with China, and eventually covering more countries/regions), or with special prior approval.
+Short-term visitors are not allowed entry into Singapore, except those coming in under the Green/Fast Lane arrangements (starting with China and Malaysia), or with special prior approval.
 Singapore has also ceased port calls for all cruise vessels.
 Singapore Citizens, Permanent Residents and Long-Term Pass holders returning to Singapore from China must also comply with a set of requirements.
-More information on the requirements for the Singapore-China Fast Lane can be found here.

 All inbound travellers will have to serve a Stay Home Notice (SHN) for 14 days and must complete a health declaration.
 Inbound travellers from most countries will need to serve their SHN at a dedicated facility, with the exemption of travellers who had remained in the following countries/regions in the last consecutive 14 days prior to entry: